-To include expenses for rent, landline phones, cell phones, internet, and utilities directly related to the EMPG workspace and/or EOC.
+Operational Utility Costs may include expenses for rent, landline phones, cell phones, internet, and utilities directly related to the EMPG workspace and/or EOC.
+In order to claim Operational Utilities, the Annual Phone and Utilities Justification Form must be completed and submitted with the EMPG application.